“My goal, if I was going to do art, fine art, would have been to become Picasso or greater.

 2017 saw an incredible number of Yeezys releases and quick rereleases dropping, with new lows.
 Although the year looked like a return of the old Yeezy resale values with the Yeezy boost 350 Zebra reselling up to $2000, it wrapped up in December with 3 back to back Yeezy drops getting cheaper each time with the Blue Tints finishing the trio at resale values in the $300 range.

-It’s February 2018, marking the 3 year anniversary of Yeezys as we know it, and no Yeezys have dropped yet.
+It’s February 2018, marking the 3 year anniversary of Yeezys as we know it, and at the time of this writing, no Yeezys have dropped yet.

 Will we continue to see a decline, or will there be a revival?